bmanders716/bmanders716.github.io/cookbook.md

 Pound Cake.

-_Ingredients_--10†oz. of flour.
+_Ingredients_--10‡Ø∫. of flour.
-               8†oz. of butter.
+               8‡Ø∫. of butter.
-               8†oz. of castor sugar.
+               8‡Ø∫. of castor sugar.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.
-               º†lb. of sultanas.
+               Ï†¨b. of sultanas.
                4 large eggs.
                Grated rind of a lemon.